TonyAshworth/emily-cookbook/src/posts/honey-mustard-chicken-salad.md

 title: Honey Mustard Chicken Salad
 date:
 tags:
-- Cold Dish
+- cold dish
-- Chicken
+- chicken
 description: The flavor of the dressing is divine, and you can totally mix up your salad ingredients to change it up!